defval/inject/README.md

 server.ListenAndServe()
 ```

+> Note that by default, the container creates instances as a singleton.
+> But you can change this behaviour.
+See [Prototypes](#prototypes).

 ### Interfaces and groups

 Let's add some endpoints to our application.

 ```go
 // NewAuthEndpoint creates a auth http endpoint.